willnorris/willnorris.com/content/posts/2026/keycaps/index.md

 But this proved to be one of the toughest decisions, since I'm not 100% sure which keyboard I'll be using long-term, and many of these function modifiers are keyboard specific.

-I was originally designing this keycap set for the Keychron keyboard which has shortcuts like `fn+b` to display the battery status. o
+I was originally designing this keycap set for the Keychron keyboard which has shortcuts like `fn+b` to display the battery status.
 So I had a tiny battery icon on the `b` key.
 The numbers 1 through 4 were used together with the `fn` key to switch between bluetooth and RF connections, so I had little icons for that.
 None of those make sense on the Wooting keyboard, since it is wired only and doesn't have a battery.